 Skip to main content

-For both methods, customers generally create separate tables/views for Aampe that are limited to only the data necessary for Aampe to function
+When importing from databases, many customers create separate tables/views for Aampe that are limited to only the data necessary for Aampe to function.

 1. Create Snowflake Integration